alrighttheresham/psmc/README.md

 ## Documentation
 Calling psmc without any commands will provide a help message describing the functionality provided by the client.

-The list of commands provides common functionality for learning about the system running psm, discovered network element, alarms currently raised in the discovered network and information on the provisioned services.
+The list of commands provides common functionality for learning about; the system running psm, discovered network elements, alarms currently raised in the discovered network and information on the provisioned services.

       Usage: psmc <command> [options]